open-formulieren/open-forms/PROJECT_GOVERNANCE.md

 1. The general ambitions and objectives of this project
 2. Guidelines, procedures, and tool selection
-3. Decisions regarding architecture and (development) infrastructure
+3. Decisions regarding information/enterprise architecture
 4. Raising issues relevant to the direction and development of this project

 The SC consists of the following members: